ecmwf/anemoi-datasets/docs/using/subsetting.rst

  Subsetting datasets
 #####################

-Subsetting is the action of filtering the dataset by its first dimension (dates).
+Subsetting is the action of filtering the dataset by it's first dimension (dates).

 .. _start: